TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 reason for the discrepancy is that Python is performing floor division.
 When both of the operands are integers, the result is also an integer; floor division chops off the fraction part, so in this example it rounds down to zero.
 In Python 3, the result of this division is a float.
-The new operator // performs floor division.
+The new operator `//` performs floor division (that is, it yields the integer value less than or equal to the resulting quotient).

 If either of the operands is a floating-point number, Python performs floating-point division, and the result is a float: